 While we agree that the proposed disclosures could provide users with more useful information about acquisitions, we also agree with the preliminary view of the IASB that a significant improvement to the effectiveness of the impairment test is not feasible.
-This assessment, though, leads us to the conclusion that the initial core problem of the IASB's research project, i.e. ensuring a robust impairment test and timely impairments of goodwill in response to the ongoing criticism of too little, too late, has hardly been addressed and therefore not been solved and thus continues to exist.
-In our view, only the reintroduction of amortisation (so far rejected by the IASB) could represent a significant improvement (see our answers to Questions 6 and 7).
+Although certain improvements are possible through additional disclosures and changes in the calculation of value in use (see our answer to Question 10), it seems impossible to simplify the impairment test and at the same time make it more rigid, as these objectives are conflicting.
+This assessment leads us to the conclusion that the initial core problem of the IASB's research project, i.e., ensuring a robust impairment test and timely impairments of goodwill in response to the ongoing criticism of too little too late has hardly been addressed and not been solved, so that it continues to exist.
+In our view, the reintroduction of goodwill amortisation (so far rejected by the IASB) constitutes a more worthy alternative to pursue (see our answers to Questions 6 and 7).

-Regarding the proposed disclosures, we think that it could be difficult to solve the issue of the confidentiality and sensitivity of the information, as we recognise that there may be an area of conflict between information that is of interest to the user but is classified as confidential by the company.
+Regarding the proposed disclosures, we think that it could be difficult to solve the issue of confidentiality and sensitivity of the information, as we recognise that there may be an area of conflict for information that is of interest to the user but is classified as confidential by the company.
+Therefore, we suggest developing overarching, principle-based disclosure objectives in conjunction with (limited) disclosure requirements for core information (see our answers to Question 2 and Question 3).

 Additionally, the IASB is of the opinion that the required disclosures are objectives and not forecasts and therefore cannot be classified as forward-looking information in the jurisdictions in which they are made.
-We think that the distinction between objectives and forecasts may require a legal assessment, answering whether information about management's objectives for an acquisition along with detailed targets could be considered as forward-looking information (see our answer to Question 2).
+We think that the distinction between objectives and forecasts may require a legal assessment, answering whether information about management's objectives for an acquisition together with detailed targets could be considered as forward-looking information (see our answer to Question 2).

-Further, we think that the IASB's expectation that much of the required information is already available to companies is too optimistic and that the underlying assumptions do not adequately reflect the complexity of corporate structures and acquisitions occurring in practice.
+Further, we note that the IASB's expectation that much of the required information is already available to companies is too optimistic and that the underlying assumptions do not adequately reflect the complexity of corporate structures and many of the acquisitions occurring in practice.

-However, we concede and agree that the current disclosures do not adequately satisfy the interest of users as to whether an acquisition was successful.
+However, we concede and agree that the existing disclosures do not adequately satisfy the interest of users as to whether an acquisition was successful.
 The proposed disclosures could provide more useful information to investors and therefore increase the information value of the financial statements.